Welcome to the National Center for Academic Transformation.

 A “how-to” guide designed for those who want to improve learning and reduce costs in a developmental math program and use NCAT’s Emporium Model to do it.
 This guide describes how to redesign the entire developmental math sequence (typically offered at community colleges) rather than a single course.

-Recordings of hour-long webinars in American and European history, chemistry, computer literacy, developmental math, psychology and statistics.
+Recordings of course redesign webinars in American and European history, chemistry, college algebra, computer literacy, developmental math, developmental reading, psychology, statistics and how to get started on course redesign.
 Each webinar featured the project leader of a highly successful course redesign, who described the redesign project with a particular focus on its distinguishing characteristics.